brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 ***

 ## If you already have Ubuntu.
-If you already have Ubuntu up and running you can use the following command to install the dependencies needed to run the script.
+If you already have Ubuntu up and running you can use the following command to install the software packages the script depends on.

-1.
+1. Install dependencies.
 ```
 sudo apt install dos2unix p7zip-full cpio gzip genisoimage whois pwgen wget fakeroot isolinux xorriso
 ```